-Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season, written by Patricia Tanumihardja, features Asian flavors in a variety of seasonal lightened meals.
+Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season, written by Patricia Tanumihardja, features an incredible variety of flavors and textures paired with seasonal ingredients.
 A few highlights include Asparagus in Coconut Cream Sauce, Burmese-Style Pumpkin and Parsnip Curry, Broccolini with Seasoned Soy Sauce, Ice-Cold Korean Buckwheat Noodles, and Mixed Vegetable Salad with Indonesian Peanut Sauce.
 I will also be sharing her recipe for Curried Vegetable Turnovers following the review.

 Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Patricia Tanumihardja was born in Indonesia and grew up in Singapore before moving to the United States for college.
 As a food writer, she focuses on topics related to food history and culture.

 She has a blog (Pickles and Tea) in collaboration with the Smithsonian Asian Pacific American Center and has contributed to Edible Seattle, Seattle, Sunset, Saveur, and more.
 Patricia is also the author of The Asian Grandmothers’ Cookbook, Asian Pickles at Home, and Instant Pot Asian Pressure Cooker Meals.